 - What do you think the future is for the Vendor Central / Seller Central model?

 - If you were offered an opportunity to sell through Vendor Central, would you accept?
-And in two sentences, why or why not?
+In two sentences, why or why not?

-- What’s the ONE benefit of Vendor central that you’d like to have on Seller Central?
+- What’s the ONE benefit of Vendor central that you’d like to have in Seller Central?

 - If you left Seller Central for Vendor Central, what’s the one benefit that you’d miss most?